 OAuth API endpoint from ServiceNow is used to ensure that Gainsight has access to ServiceNow data.
 After this configuration is performed in ServiceNow, unique credentials for a specific Gainsight org, OAuth Client ID and OAuth Client Secret are created.
 These credentials are required to create a ServiceNow connection from Gainsight.

-Note: Enter the following URLs in the Redirect URL field of the New OAuth page in ServiceNow based on your Gainsight org location:
+Note: Copy the following URLs (based on your Gainsight org location) and enter in the Redirect URL field of the New OAuth page in ServiceNow:

 For more information on how to create an OAuth API Endpoint, refer to the ServiceNow article.